HaroldChen19/HaodongChen.github.io/_pages/about.md

 Extra-curricular Experience
 ------
-- Exchange visit to The University of Melbourne in 2023, thanks to NPU
+- Exchange visit to The University of Melbourne in 2023.
+Thanks to NPU.
-- United Nations 2023 IOCDP Practical Training Outstanding Trainee in Macau, China, thanks to UN
+- United Nations 2023 IOCDP Practical Training Outstanding Trainee in Macau, China.
+Thanks to [UN](https://www.un.org/en/).
-- United Nations Messenger for the Sustainable Development Goals, thanks to UN
+- United Nations Messenger for the Sustainable Development Goals.
+Thanks to UN.